 and given this intense subject matter, nothing short of the best would achieve the proper effect.
 Not convincing enough.

 A compilation of shorts and music videos, most of them involving Stanze or his friends.
-The shorts vary in quality and style, from
+The shorts vary in quality and style, from a gritty

-a gritty anti-Christian rant involving slaughterhouse gore and the myth of Unicorns, to soft-porn sex where an abused girl expresses her psychosis
+anti-Christian rant involving slaughterhouse gore and the myth of Unicorns, to soft-porn sex where an abused girl expresses her psychosis

-with her lover, to an amusing hallucinogenic romp involving a senile old man who imagines lots of violent deeds while going shopping, to a musical
+with her lover, to an amusing hallucinogenic romp involving a senile old man who imagines lots of violent deeds while going shopping, to a

-fun is in tasting one underground jab after another.
+and the fun is in tasting one underground jab after another.

 Severed Head Network, The